I Can't Stand Streaks or Smells, so I Only Use These 8 Self-Tanning Products

 (Image credit: @piashah_)

 It quickly occurred to me that I wanted to look like that all the time.
-It also occurred to me that I could probably achieve a similar result at home with the help of self-tanning products.
-So, I opened up Pandora's Box and began testing a variety of formulas.
+It also occurred to me that I could probably achieve a similar result at home with the help of self-tanning products—some for my face and some for my body.
+So I opened up Pandora's box and began testing a variety of formulas.
 Some worked, some didn't, but along the way, I learned two things: I can't stand streaks, and I can't stand the smell of dihydroxyacetone (the active ingredient in self-tanners).

-Luckily, after a few years of trial and error, I came across a select few formulas that check all the boxes.
-They don't look orange and unnatural, they don't streak, and they don't smell as strongly as other traditional self-tanning products.
-Keep scrolling to see all eight.
+Luckily, after trial and error, I came across a select few formulas that check all the boxes.
+They don't look orange or unnatural, they don't streak, and they don't smell as strong as other traditional self-tanning products.
+Keep scrolling!

 self-tanning-products-298187-1645823751449-main